Fitzgeralde/hello-world/README.md

 # hello-world
-is this the reral life; or is this just fantasy? dead guy in the bathtub, g buzzard
+is this the real life; or is this just fantasy? dead guy in the bathtub, g buzzard